humayunsahiPK/cloudexify-sec-p1-HumayunKhawar/README.md

 ## Project 1 — Network Penetration Testing

-Scanning was performed against an isolated Metasploitable virtual machine from a Kali Linux VM, on a private VirtualBox host-only network.
+For this project I set up an isolated lab using a Kali Linux VM and a Metasploitable VM on a private VirtualBox host-only network, so nothing left the lab environment.

-nmap scans (basic, top-ports, `-sV`, `-A`, `-sU`, and a full `/24` subnet sweep) identified 17 open TCP ports and several open UDP ports.
-Wireshark was used to capture and filter live traffic during scanning, including SYN packets, source-IP-filtered traffic, and traffic on port 80.
+I started with basic ping and nmap scans to confirm the target was alive and to see what ports were open, then moved on to more detailed scans, including a service version scan (`-sV`), an aggressive scan (`-A`), a UDP scan, and a full scan across the `/24` subnet to make sure I wasn't missing any devices on the network.
+Altogether these scans turned up 17 open TCP ports and several open UDP ports on the Metasploitable machine.
+Alongside the scanning, I used Wireshark to capture and filter the live traffic, looking specifically at SYN packets, traffic filtered by source IP, and traffic on port 80, to get a feel for what the scans actually looked like at the packet level.

-The most significant finding was `vsftpd 2.3.4` on port 21, a version with a publicly known backdoor.
-This was confirmed and exploited using Metasploit (`exploit/unix/ftp/vsftpd_234_backdoor`), resulting in a remote root shell on the target.
+The most interesting finding by far was port 21 running `vsftpd 2.3.4`, a version that's well known for containing a backdoor.
+I confirmed this using `searchsploit` and then used the corresponding Metasploit module to exploit it, which gave me a remote root shell on the target with no valid credentials needed.
+That's about as severe as a vulnerability gets, since it hands over full control of the machine to anyone who knows how to find it.

-Full details, screenshots, and remediation recommendations are in `penetration_test_report.pdf`.
-Raw scan output and packet captures are in `nmap_and_wireshark_labs/`.
+The full writeup, including screenshots of every step and my remediation recommendations, is in `penetration_test_report.pdf`.
+The raw nmap output and Wireshark capture file are in the `nmap_and_wireshark_labs` folder.

 ## Project 2 — Cryptography & Password Security

 ### secure_auth.py

-Implements a `SecureAuth` class that registers users and stores their passwords hashed with bcrypt in `users.json`.
-Passwords are never stored in plaintext.

-Demonstrated behavior:
-- Registering a new user succeeds
-- Registering an existing username returns `"User exists!"`
-- Logging in with the correct password returns `True`
-- Logging in with an incorrect password returns `False`
-- Hashing the same password twice with bcrypt produces two different hashes, because `bcrypt.gensalt()` generates a new random salt each time
-- Hashing the same password twice with plain SHA-256 produces the identical hash both times, showing why SHA-256 alone is unsuitable for password storage and vulnerable to rainbow table attacks
+This file implements a small authentication system built around a `SecureAuth` class.
+It lets you register a new user, hashes their password with bcrypt before anything gets written to disk, and stores the result in a `users.json` file.
+Plaintext passwords are never saved anywhere.

+Running the file walks through a few scenarios to prove the system behaves the way it should.
+Registering a new user succeeds normally, but trying to register the same username again correctly gets rejected.
+Logging in with the right password returns `True`, and logging in with the wrong one returns `False`.
+I also hashed the same password twice with bcrypt to show that the two resulting hashes come out completely different each time, since bcrypt generates a fresh random salt on every call.
+As a point of comparison, I did the same thing with plain SHA-256, which produced the exact same hash both times — a good illustration of why SHA-256 on its own is a poor choice for storing passwords and why the added salt in bcrypt matters so much.

 ### encryption_examples.py

-Demonstrates symmetric encryption using Fernet:
-- Generates a key and encrypts a sample piece of sensitive data
-- Decrypts the data successfully using the correct key
-- Attempts decryption with a different, incorrect key, which raises `InvalidToken`, confirming the encrypted data cannot be read without the correct key
+This file demonstrates symmetric encryption using Fernet, from the `cryptography` library.
+It generates an encryption key, uses it to encrypt a sample piece of sensitive data, and then decrypts it again successfully using that same key.
+To show the other side of this, I also tried decrypting the same data with a completely different key, which correctly raises an `InvalidToken` exception rather than returning garbage or silently failing, confirming that the encrypted data really is protected without the right key.

 ## Key Takeaways

-- Passwords must be hashed with a salted, slow algorithm such as bcrypt, never stored in plaintext or with fast general-purpose hashes like SHA-256
-- A unique salt per password prevents rainbow table attacks and ensures identical passwords do not produce identical hashes
-- Sensitive data in transit or at rest should use authenticated symmetric encryption such as Fernet, with keys kept separate from the encrypted data
-- Outdated, unpatched services such as `vsftpd 2.3.4` can provide attackers with direct root access, reinforcing the need for regular patching and service hardening
+Working through both projects this month reinforced a few things that come up constantly in real-world security work.
+Passwords should always be hashed with something slow and salted like bcrypt rather than stored in plaintext or hashed with a fast algorithm like SHA-256, since a unique salt is really what stands between a stolen password database and a trivial rainbow table lookup.
+Sensitive data that needs to be reversible, rather than just verified, should be encrypted with something like Fernet, with the key kept separate from the data itself.
+And on the infrastructure side, the vsftpd exploit was a clear reminder of how much damage a single outdated, unpatched service can cause, which is really the whole argument for regular patching and keeping unnecessary services turned off in the first place.